amckewan/wordle/README.md

 we know that we can solve all puzzles in 5 or fewer guesses with an average of about 3.4 guesses per puzzle.

+There are two branches. `main` has the full implemenation and unit tests.
+`present` is cleaned up and simplified for presentation.

+There is also an implementation of the solver in Rust.

 Andrew McKewan 2025

 ## Wordle Game